MicrosoftDocs/well-architected/well-architected/resiliency/monitor-model.md

 Use white-box monitoring to instrument the application with semantic logs and metrics.
 Application level metrics and logs, such as current memory consumption or request latency, should be collected from the application to inform a health model and to detect and predict issues.

 Use black-box monitoring to measure platform services and the resulting customer experience.
-Black box monitoring tests externally visible application behavior without knowledge of the internals of the system.
+Black-box monitoring tests externally visible application behavior without knowledge of the internals of the system.
 This approach is common for measuring customer-centric service-level indicators (SLIs), service-level objectives (SLOs), and service-level agreements (SLAs).

 ### Use critical system flows in the health model